-Grant Date Risk Free Rate Expected Life Expected Volatility Expected Dividend Yield Per Share Black-Scholes Value 12/05/2014 1.57% 6.2 years 31.12% 1.28% \$17.84 12/06/2013 1.93% 6.0 years 34.28% 1.25% \$18.71 12/01/2012 0.87% 6.0 years 35.19% 1.07% \$12.99
+Grant Date Risk Free Rate Expected Life Expected Volatility Expected Dividend Yield Per Share Black-Scholes Value 12/04/2015 1.90% 6.3 years 24.59% 1.23% \$9.28 12/05/2014 1.57% 6.2 years 31.12% 1.28% \$8.92 12/06/2013 1.93% 6.0 years 34.28% 1.25% \$9.36

 - (4) Amounts reported represent annual cash incentive awards earned for each fiscal year, but paid during the following fiscal year or deferred.
 Annual cash incentive awards are calculated and paid based on performance against financial performance goals that are established and communicated at the beginning of each fiscal year.
-Additional detail regarding our annual cash incentives is set forth in the "Annual Cash Incentives-Actual Cash Compensation Discussion and Analysis" on page 40. - (5) Amounts for fiscal 2015 are set forth below under "All Other Compensation for Fiscal 2015". - (6) Mr. Happe resigned as an officer and employee of Toro, which was effective as of January 1, 2016.
+Additional detail regarding our annual cash incentives is set forth in the "Annual Cash Incentives-Actual Cash Compensation Discussion and Analysis" beginning on page 43. - (5) Amounts for fiscal 2016 are set forth below under "All Other Compensation for Fiscal 2016". - (6) Mr. Hoffman was our Chairman and Chief Executive Officer for the entirety of fiscal 2016. - (7) Mr. Olson was our President and Chief Operating Officer for the entirety of fiscal 2016.
+Mr. Olson was an executive officer in fiscal 2014 and fiscal 2015; however, he was not a named executive officer in fiscal 2014 or fiscal 2015 and, therefore, his information is only provided for fiscal 2016.

-All Other Compensation for Fiscal 2015
+All Other Compensation for Fiscal 2016

-All other compensation for fiscal 2015 includes the value of Company contributions to our retirement plan(s), the value of modest perquisites provided and the matching portion by the Company for charitable donations by our named executive officers, all of which are described below.
+All other compensation for fiscal 2016 includes the value of Company contributions to our retirement plan(s), the value of modest perquisites provided and the matching portion by the Company for charitable donations by our named executive officers, all of which are described below.